kentleonardi09/Portofolio-Project-Part-1/Question 2 /README.md

+# Question 2

+## Title
-Question 2: Discover Security Concepts Used in Public Spaces
+Discover Security Concepts Used in Public Spaces

-Explanation
+## Explanation

 a.
-Confidentiality – Library Online Accounts
+Confidentiality: Online Library Accounts

-Public libraries provide online accounts for reservations, borrowing, and digital resources.
-Users log in with credentials, sometimes with MFA, ensuring only the account holder can access personal information.
-This demonstrates confidentiality, similar to encryption and access control in cybersecurity.
+Libraries give you online accounts to reserve, borrow and access digital offerings.
+Users are authenticated by their credentials (often with multi-factor authentication (MFA)), giving the assurance that only the account holder can access personal data.
+The privacy heresimilar to encryption and access control in cybersecurityillustrates confidentiality.

 b.
-Integrity – Police Patrols
+Integrity: Police Patrols

-Police patrol public areas like malls, streets, and transport hubs.
-They monitor and record events, deterring damage or misconduct.
-This demonstrates integrity, like audit logs and monitoring in cybersecurity that prevent unauthorized changes.
+Police are present in public spaces — malls, streets and transport hubs.
+They track and document events that would threaten further damage or misconduct.
+Proven right, just like audit logs and monitoring in cybersecurity that prevent unauthorized changes.

 c.
-Availability – Alarms & Emergency Response
+Accessibility: Alarms and Emergency Response

-Public buildings have fire alarms, emergency exits, panic buttons, and response systems.
-These systems must be accessible and operational in emergencies, demonstrating availability, similar to backups and disaster recovery in cybersecurity.
+Fire alarms, emergency exits, panic buttons and response systems are enabling the average citizen to cope effectively.
+These systems need to be available and functional in an emergency, which is also a form of availability, similarly as backups and disaster recovery is to cyber security.

 Proof of Discovery
 ![WhatsApp Image 2026-03-25 at 12 13 45 PM](https://github.com/user-attachments/assets/ac791576-e744-4e1f-8156-e1b9d6f119fd)